Ancient Shores: Bodrum & Carian Coast

 Introduction

-From the lively harbour of Bodrum to the ancient ruins of Knidos and the quiet pine-fringed bays of the Carian coast, this voyage blends history and nature in equal measure.
-Discover hidden anchorages, timeless villages, and the charm of Turkey’s Aegean shores.
+From the lively harbour of Bodrum to the ancient ruins of Knidos and the pine-fringed bays of the Carian Coast, this voyage blends history, nature and quiet Aegean elegance.
+Discover hidden anchorages, timeless villages and the understated beauty of sailing Turkey’s southern shores.

 Day 1 — Bodrum